 For a lot of people visiting Niagara Falls with kids, the Canadian side is where it’s at.
 It has the theme parks, the wild rides, the best views.
 If you’re looking for which side of the falls to visit for the wildest experiences, the Canadian side should grab your attention.
 But, it’s not all haunted houses and Ferris wheels in the land of the maple leaf either.
 There is a huge variety of things to do in Niagara Falls Ontario outside of kitschy attractions.
 You can save some money on your Niagara Falls Canada attractions by picking up the Niagara Adventure Pass.

 There are two Niagara Falls cruises, the Hornblower and the Maid of the Mist.
 Both are essentially the same experience, but the Hornblower leaves from the Canadian side of the falls near the visitors center while the Maid of the Mist departs from the American Side below the viewing platform.
 Both cruises take you along the edge of the American Falls and Bridal Veil Falls for some epic views.
 Then riders on the Hornblower and Maid of the Mist cruises are brought to the base of the epic Horseshoe Falls where the “mist” part really comes into play.
+One advantage that the American Maid of the Mist has is that their brand new boats, launched in 2020 are completely electric.
+This means you get the full sound of the waterfalls without the roar of the diesel engines beneath you.

 If you take the Niagara Falls cruise, you will get soaked.
 The rain jackets are merely a formality to help you protect any precious electronics.
 But there is so much water pouring down the falls that it will find every crack and crevasse and fill it with clear Niagara water.
 I recommend bringing a waterproof pouch for your phone or camera if you are doing the Niagara Falls cruise with kids.